meilisearch/documentation/learn/advanced/datatypes.md

 }
 ```

-This behavior remains the same regardless of nesting depth.
-If the example above includes home and work addresses, dot notation ensures that no information is lost when flattening nested objects:
+Using dot notation, no information is lost when flattening nested objects, regardless of nesting depth.

+Imagine that the example document above includes an additional object, `address`, containing home and work addresses, each of which are objects themselves.
+After flattening, the document would look like this:

 ```json
 {